JabSYsEmb/geographic-perimeter-cal/README.md

 ```
 ![default trace](./content/screenshot.png)

-Now, we need to execute the application in terminal
+Now, we need to execute the application in terminal as follwoing:
 ```
 ./bss -c [ISO_A3] -t [border/center]
 ISO_A3         : country of interest {Default: All} [not case-sensitive]